-Each of the RUN1 and RUN2 pins has an internal proportional-to-absolute-temperature (PTAT) current source (around 1.2μ A at 25°C) to pull up the pins.
-Taking both RUN1 and RUN2 pins below a certain threshold voltage (around 0.8V at 25°C) shuts down all bias of INTV{CC} and DRV{CC} and places the LTC3838 into micropower shutdown mode with a minimum I_Q at the V{IN} pin.
-The LTC3838's DRV{CC} (through the internal 5.3V LDO regulator or EXTV{CC}) and the corresponding channel's internal circuitry off INTV{CC} will be biased up when either or both RUN pins are pulled up above the 0.8V threshold, either by the internal pull-up current or driven directly by external voltage source such as logic gate output.
+The RUN pin has an internal proportional-to-absolutetemperature (PTAT) pull-up current source (around 2.5μA at 25°C).
+Taking the RUN pin below a certain threshold voltage (around 0.8V at 25°C) shuts down all bias of INTVCC and DRVCC and places the LTC3839 into micropower shutdown mode with a minimum IQ at the VIN pin.
+The LTC3839's DRVCC (through the internal 5.3V LDO regulator or EXTVCC) and the corresponding channel's internal circuitry off INTVCC will be biased up when either or both RUN pins are pulled up above the 0.8V threshold, either by the internal pull-up current or driven directly by external voltage source such as logic gate output.

-A channel of the LTC3838 will not start switching until the RUN pin of the respective channel is pulled up to 1.2V.
-When a RUN pin rises above 1.2V, the corresponding channel's TG and BG drivers are enabled, and TRACK/SS released.
-An additional 5μA temperature-independent pull-up current is connected internally to the channel's respective RUN pin.
-To turn off TG, BG and the additional 5μ A pull-up current, RUN needs to be pulled down below 1.2V by about 100mV.
+Neither of the two channels will start switching until the RUN pin is pulled up to 1.2V.
+When the RUN pin rises above 1.2V, both channels' TG and BG drivers are enabled, and TRACK/SS released.
+An additional 10μA temperature-independent pull-up current is connected internally to the RUN pin.
+To turn off TG, BG and the additional 10μA pull-up current, RUN needs to be pulled down below 1.2V by about 100mV.
 These built-in current and voltage hystereses prevent false jittery turn-on and turn-off due to noise.
-Such features on the RUN pins allow input undervoltage lockout (UVLO) to be set up using external voltage dividers from V{IN}.

-The start-up of a channel's output voltage (V{OUT}) is controlled by the voltage on its TRACK/SS pin.
-When the voltage on the TRACK/SS pin is less than the 0.6V internal reference, the (differential) feedback voltage is regulated to the TRACK/SS voltage instead of the 0.6V reference.
-The TRACK/SS pin can be used to program the output voltage soft-start ramp-up time by connecting an external capacitor from a TRACK/SS pin to signal ground.
-An internal temperature-independent 1μA pull-up current charges this capacitor, creating a voltage ramp on the TRACK/SS pin.
-As the TRACK/SS voltage rises linearly from ground to 0.6V, the switching starts, V{OUT} ramps up smoothly to its final value and the feedback voltage to 0.6V.
-TRACK/ SS will keep rising beyond 0.6V, until being clamped to around 3.7V.
+Such features on the RUN pin allow input undervoltage lockout (UVLO) to be set up using external voltage divider from VIN.
+The start-up of the output voltage ( $V{OUT}$ ) is controlled by the voltage on the TRACK/SS pin.
+When the voltage on the TRACK/SS pin is less than the 0.6V internal reference, the differential feedback voltage is regulated to the TRACK/SS voltage instead of the 0.6V reference.
+The TRACK/SS pin can be used to program the output voltage soft-start ramp-up time by connecting an external capacitor from the TRACK/SS pin to signal ground.
+An internal temperatureindependent 1μA pull-up current charges this capacitor, creating a voltage ramp on the TRACK/SS pin.
+As the TRACK/SS voltage rises linearly from ground to 0.6V, the switching starts, $V{OUT}$ ramps up smoothly to its final value and the feedback voltage to 0.6V.
+TRACK/SS will keep rising beyond 0.6V, until being clamped to around 3.7V.